Gang of Çole

-Gang of Çole (Banda e Çoles or Banda e Zani Çaushit) was an Albanian criminal group that operated in the city of Vlora during 1997–2001.
+Gang of Çole (Banda e Çoles or Banda e Zani Çaushit) was an Albanian criminal group that operated in the city of Vlorë during 1997–2001.
 The peak of their criminal activity was during March–June 1997, when anarchy reigned in the South.
 Gang members were charged with the creation of the criminal group, possession of military vehicles, homicides, kidnappings, giving penitence, destruction of state institutions, drug trafficking.